1. Home

 Origins and Evolution

-As trains became larger and heavier, it was no longer feasible to clear wrecks with just men and animals using blocks and tackles.
 To devise a quicker and safer method for wreck handling, railroads turned to the inventors of the first steam-powered lifting devices.

-The Industrial Works of Bay City, Michigan, later known as Industrial Brownhoist Corp., led the way in creating derricks, making the first steam wrecking crane in 1883 with a 20-ton lift capacity.
+The Industrial Works of Bay City, Michigan, later known as Industrial Brownhoist Corporation, led the way in creating derricks, making the first steam wrecking crane in 1883 with a 20-ton lift capacity.
 By the early 20th century, these machines could handle between 40 and 100 tons.

 In 1913, Industrial Brownhoist unveiled a 120-ton model and soon followed with 160- and 200-ton derricks, culminating in a 250-ton version in 1941.
 Bucyrus-Erie Co. of South Milwaukee, Wisconsin, also built a 250-ton model, while American Hoist & Derrick Co. of St. Paul, Minnesota, focused more on cranes for lighter maintenance and industrial tasks.